[[caption-width-right:332:It can kill you. Still [[TheWorldIsJustAwesome looks incredibly cool]], though.]]

 ** '''Tornado Watch:''' A Tornado Watch is issued when conditions are ripe for a tornado to form.

-** '''Tornado Warning:''' A Tornado Warning is issued when there is considerable evidence that a tornado has formed or is in the process of doing so.
+** '''Tornado Warning:''' A Tornado Warning is issued either when there is considerable evidence that a tornado has formed (or is in the process of doing so) or when a tornado's presence has been visually confirmed.

 ** '''Tornado Emergency:''' A Tornado Emergency is an unofficial statement that is quickly rising in popularity.
-It is issued when a tornado has formed and is headed towards a populated area.
+It is issued when a large and ''dangerous'' tornado is actively en route to a populated area.
+If you hear this one for your area, '''get to shelter.'''

 * '''What to look or listen for'''